-2) When you, as an OVA student, choose Oxford Fusion Academy-2 as your curriculum provider, OVA pays your full tuition so you can enjoy our small classes, creative teachers, excellent books and materials, and time with new friends.
+2) When you, as an OVA student, choose Oxford Hybrid Secondary as your curriculum provider, OVA pays your full tuition so you can enjoy our small classes, creative teachers, excellent books and materials, and time with new friends.

 3) OVA will also pay your tuition for two electives of your choice.
-These could be online, at the Fusion academy, at the OVA lab, at the middle or high schools, or with a community partnership.
+These could be online, at OH2 site, at the OVA lab, at the middle or high schools, or with a community partnership.

-Q: Do I have to register with OVA in order to attend Oxford Fusion Academy-2?
+Q: Do I have to register with OVA in order to attend Oxford Hybrid Secondary?

 A: Nope!
 You are welcome to join with us as a self-pay student.
-Call or fill out the contact form (on the registration page) to find out more about self-pay.
+Call or fill out the contact form (on the registration page) to find out more about self-pay options.